tomit4/professor_leonard/intermediate_algebra/README.md

 **LEFTOFF:**

-Video: Intermediate Algebra Lecture 8.4: An Introduction to Direct and Inverse Variation
+Video: Intermediate Algebra Lecture 9.1: Compound Inequalities (Inequalities with "And" and "Or")

 General Timestamp: 0:00